ACADEMIC

 Homework

-Year 7 have a written homework every week, this could range from project work, research tasks, textbook work, worksheets to report writing.
+Year 8 have a written homework every week.
+This could range from project work, research tasks, textbook work, worksheets to report writing.
 They are also expected to spend time revising and going over their class book notes.

 Assessment

-Students are assessed continuously, through questioning in class discussions, class work, homework tasks and end of topic assessments.
-The end of topic assessments could be in the form of a test, essay, project or presentation.
+Students are assessed continuously, through questioning in class discussions, class work completed in their books and home work tasks too.
+Topic quizzes and mini-tests will take place throughout the year.
+Students will also have to prepare for an end of topic assessment which could be in the form of a test, essay, project or presentation.
 Students will also be assessed in their June exams.

 Digital usage in this subject